cheshirekow/cmake_format/cmakelang/vscode_extension/README.md

 ## Features

-The `cmake-format` extension for vscode provides a document format command for listfiles.
-The extension is quite limited in scope to just this one feature.
+The `cmake-format` extension for vscode provides a document format command for listfiles, as well as schema validation and intellisense for cmake-format config files.
+The extension is quite limited in scope to just these two feature.
 I may grow it in the future to provide more language support features for cmake.

 ![Not Crap](images/small_demo.gif)